salesforce-experiencecloud/privileged-script-third-party-libraries/README.md

 **Code Samples for Using Google Analytics in LWR Sites**

-Discover how visitors engage with your LWR site using Google Analytics to track their interactions.
-These real-world examples use the <x-oasis-script> privileged script tag, which allows Google Analytics to bypass the site’s shadow DOM and interact with components on the page, to track click events, page visits and duration, and form submission.
+Discover how visitors engage with your LWR site by using Google Analytics to track their interactions.
+These real-world examples use the <x-oasis-script> privileged script tag, which allows Google Analytics to bypass the site’s shadow DOM  and interact with components on the page.

 Use the provided code samples in the head markup of your LWR site.

-See Examples: [Use Google Analytics in LWR Sites](https://developer.salesforce.com/docs/atlas.en-us.exp_cloud_lwr.meta/exp_cloud_lwr/advanced_use_google_analytics.html) for more information.
+See [Examples: Use Google Analytics in LWR Sites](https://developer.salesforce.com/docs/atlas.en-us.exp_cloud_lwr.meta/exp_cloud_lwr/advanced_use_google_analytics.html) for more information.

 **Code Samples**